 Coastal Green Infrastructure Research Plan for New York City

-The Hudson River Estuary Program and the New York City Mayor's Office of Recovery and Resiliency and Department of City Planning have released a research plan on the use of nature-based features (or coastal green infrastructure) to protect the coastal areas of New York City from erosion and flooding.
+The Hudson River Estuary Program, NEIWPCC and the New York City Mayor's Office of Recovery and Resiliency and Department of City Planning have released a research plan on the use of coastal green infrastructure (or "nature-based features") to protect the coastal areas of New York City from erosion and flooding.
 The plan was developed by ARCADIS and the Steven's Institute of Technology.
-To learn more, visit our page on Coastal Green Infrastructure.
-To download the full report: Coastal Green Infrastructure Research Plan for NYC (PDF 1.16 MB).
-You can also watch a recorded webinar on the project online.
+To learn more, download the full report: Coastal Green Infrastructure Research Plan for NYC (PDF 1.16 MB).
+You can also watch a recorded webinar on the research plan.

 Evaluation of Alternatives for an Offshore Breakwater system for Great Kills Harbor